SamDe4574/FeedReader.github.io/README.md

 ## Tests description:

-* All Feed have a URL.
+* All Feed has a URL.

-* All Feed have a Name.
+* All Feed has a Name.

 * The menu is Hidden.